Over the past few months, our family has learned some of life’s harshest lessons:

 They weather job losses, poverty, general disappointments, children with heartbreaking disabilities and illnesses.
 They get a big bang out of very little buck.
 They seek out, and feel enormous gratitude for, the simpler things in life.
 A barbeque with friends, cookies for everyone at work, a few christmas presents under the tree for every kid, enough food on the table, a trip to the grocery store with their daughter in her new wheelchair.

 They leave unhealthy relationships.
 They find the courage to try it again.
 They stay together when they don't feel like it.
 They muddle through.
 Always hopeful, sometimes down, but never out.
-They take a 15 round beatdown from love and still stand.
+They take a crushing beatdown from love and still stand.

 And if that's not enough to make the most optimistic heart close up shop, then shit gets real.